This article will help you understand when students receive a new word during training and the factors that affect the pace of new words.

 New Words as Incentive

 If a student sees 25-30 successive review questions without seeing any new words, a new word is introduced to keep them motivated.
-Generally, this means that a student will see at least one new word in a fifteen minute session if they are engaged with their training.
+Generally, this means that a student will see at least one new word in a 15-minute session if they are engaged with their training.

 Strong Memory Mode

-Membean has a “Strong Memory Mode” setting available for student accounts that removes the "incentive" new word, and just relies on the Adaptive Reinforcement Engine to distribute new words.
+Membean has a “Strong Memory Mode” setting available for students that removes the introduction of new words as an incentive, and just relies on the Adaptive Reinforcement Engine to distribute new words.
 We recommend this setting for slower learners.